amirpouya/elasticsearch/docs/reference/query-languages/esql/_snippets/commands/layout/highlight.md

 return `null`.
 If `no_match_size` is greater than `0`, they return the beginning of the field instead.

-A multivalued field is highlighted as one continuous text, and the resulting fragments are returned as a multivalued column value.
+A multivalued field is highlighted one value at a time.
+Phrase matches and fragments cannot cross value boundaries.
+Matching values are returned as a multivalued column.
 Multivalued `keyword` fields are loaded from doc values — sorted and deduplicated — so fragments can differ in order from the `_search` API, which highlights values in their original `_source` order.

 Use `HIGHLIGHT` after a full-text `WHERE` filter to show *why* a document matched, as you would with post-fetch highlighting in the `_search` API.